mooltiverse/nyx/docs/_pages/guide/user/03.configuration-reference/templates.md

 Be careful with the file content type, which must be text, and its size.

-The Java version of Nyx, including Gradle, also supports the dotted notation for this function so you can use `file.content` or `fileContent`.
-However the dotted notation is deprecated and will be removed in future releases so use the camel case notation `fileContent`.
-{: .notice--warning}

 #### `fileExists`

 Returns the string representation of a boolean, depending on whether the the given file exists.
 Example: